 Partners focused on ensuring the Vaccine Hub would deliver a positive experience for people accessing the service, maximising the likelihood people would return for their second dose.
-Considerations included music and atmosphere, comfort, and most critically, the mindset of all employees working in the Vaccine Hub "....it's a place people feel safe and have existing relationships...people felt it was set up for them..."
-(Stakeholder 5).
+Considerations included music and atmosphere, comfort, and most critically, the mindset of all employees working in the Vaccine Hub.
 When COVID restrictions allowed, personalised touches such as a welcome barbeque, colouring-in activities for children, or the provision of gift bags made by members of the community were included as part of the experience.